serenacao/SALAD/design/concepts/Challenges/Challenges.md

 &ensp; a number Points (per part)

-&ensp; a number Bonus (upon completion of entire challenge)
+&ensp; a number BonusPoints (upon completion of entire challenge)

 &ensp; a boolean Open